SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSUserAgent/GetCredentialTypes.md

 so.topic: reference
 ---

+# NSCredentialType[] GetCredentialTypes()

 Get available credential types that can be used for authentication

 **Returns:** NSCredentialType[]